-This year’s event will be held April 5, 2014
+This year’s event will be on May 31, 2015.

 What is a Skepticamp?

 Skepticamp Chicago is a free, all-day event consisting of a series of short lectures on topics of skeptical interest.
 Speakers are everyday local folks sharing their knowledge, and we invite all attendees to ask questions.
-This informal “unconference” is now in its third (official) year, promoting critical thinking and skeptical inquiry in and around Chicago.
+This informal “unconference” is now in its fourth (official) year, promoting critical thinking and skeptical inquiry in and around Chicago.

 Skepticamp is an opportunity for us to get together to learn about different areas of skepticism from our fellow group members.
 These talks give an opportunity for individuals to delve into particular areas of skepticism…both the tried and true topics as well as those that may not get as much attention in the regular blogs and articles we read.
 Skepticamps encourage as many people as possible to give a talk…and certainly encourages first-time speakers to try their hand at presenting in a friendly, supportive atmosphere.

 Skepticamp is FREE – you ‘pay’ by helping to organize the event, by giving a short talk on a topic of skeptical interest demonstrating critical thinking, or simply by offering your help on the day of the event.
 We are already having planning committee meetings, and interested parties can still help.
 Other ways to help will be announced as we get closer to the date…setup and cleanup crews, distributing publicity, etc. (Nobody is going to be turned away because they don’t have a specific job, though.)